robin-rpr/calos/doc/clearly-image.rst

 files can share extents (e.g., each of the two files will have its own extent containing the changed byte, but the rest of the extents will remain shared).
 This provides de-duplication between large files images that share ancestry.
-Also, unused large files are deleted by :code:`ch-image build-cache --gc`.
+Also, unused large files are deleted by :code:`clearly image build-cache --gc`.

 A final caveat: Large files in any image with the same path, mode, size, and mtime (to nanosecond precision if possible) are considered identical, even if